MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/choosing-drives.md

 ## Option 2 – Balancing performance and capacity

-For environments with a variety of applications and workloads, some with stringent performance requirements and others requiring considerable storage capacity, you should go "hybrid" with either NVMe or SSDs caching for larger HDDs.
+For environments with various applications and workloads, some with stringent performance requirements and others requiring considerable storage capacity, you should go "hybrid" with either NVMe or SSDs caching for larger HDDs.

 ![Hybrid deployment options for balancing performance and capacity](media/choosing-drives-and-resiliency-types/Hybrid-Deployment-Possibilities.png)